fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-Now, it is need to define the background color from the NavigationPage to white, which should be defined from the beginner:
+Now, it is needed to define the background color from the NavigationPage to white, which should be defined from the beginning:

             MainPage = new NavigationPage(new SessionsView())
             {